 - Hosted tile layers are dependent on the hosted feature layer for certain functionality such as pop-ups.

 - Dependent layers and their primary hosted feature layer must have the same owner.
-Portal administrators must reassign ownership of the primary hosted feature layer first.
-When the administrator does that, ownership of all dependent layers (and the file used to generate the primary hosted feature layer) will be owned by the same portal member.
+Organization administrators must reassign ownership of the primary hosted feature layer first.
+When the administrator does that, ownership of all dependent layers (and the file used to generate the primary hosted feature layer) will be owned by the same organization member.

 - You must delete all dependent layers before you can delete the hosted feature layer from which you created them.

 These dependencies extend to layers you publish from hosted feature layer views.
-You can publish a hosted tile layer or hosted WFS layer from a hosted feature layer view.
-These dependent hosted layers are related to both the view and the hosted feature layer from which the view was created.
-You must delete the dependent hosted tile and WFS layers before you can delete the hosted feature layer view.
+The hosted layers you publish from a hosted feature layer view are related to both the view and the hosted feature layer from which the view was created.
+You must delete the dependent layers before you can delete the hosted feature layer view.

 Hosted feature layer views have an additional restriction; you cannot set a definition on a hosted feature layer view if it has a dependent hosted tile layer.